psanford/fido-ident/README.md

 See [Adam Langley's (agl) blog post on WebAuthn](https://www.imperialviolet.org/2018/03/27/webauthn.html) for more details about attestation certificates.

+There's an online version of this tool at https://what-the-fido.sanford.io

 ## Example

 Here's an example running against a yubikey 5 series device.